Every week, Madison Business Review contributor Bryce Roth provides a recap of what happened in the business world and stock markets.

 Bryce Roth is a junior finance major.
 Contact Bryce at email@example.com.

-Disclaimer: I own 0.00327 Bitcoin.
+Disclaimer: I'm a long-term investor in Tesla.
+Madison Business Review editor James Faris is a long-term investor in Tesla.
 I wrote this article myself, and it expresses my own opinions.
 I’m not receiving compensation for it, and I have no business relationship with any company whose stock is mentioned in this article.